beckym223/manual_work/E6_long_edited.md

 treated differently from those of firms, e.g., differently from that R & D compo- nent which is financed by industry.'2 The
-8 See my December 1967 article which is listed in the Reference section, as are the particulars of the other references.
-The bibliography attached to that article lists earlier writings of several authors on this subject (including some by the present writer).
-9 In the United States the greater part of the govern- ment-financed R & D is performed on contract by in- dustry.
-The remainder of the government-financed com- ponent is performed by the government itself and by other nonprofit institutions (see Appendix D).
-10 Training on the job in the business sector, and sales of books, periodicals and newspapers to consumers represent exceptions.
-These are institutionally profit- oriented expenditures.
-They do not weigh heavily in the sum total of education costs in the broad sense (and, of course, these items belong here only if education costs are interpreted in the broad sense, as they should be for our purpose).
-11 By quasi-political pressure, I mean the pressure to which trustees and administrators of private nonprofit organizations are exposed and which they in turn exert on the staffs of these organizations. la Industry finances also some of the research per- formed by universities and other nonprofit organiza-  tions but more than 98 percent of the R & D financed by industry is also performed by it.
-(Continued)

 ### ---Economics-1970-0-07.txt---